yingtao450/TuyaOpen/docs/zh/code_style_guide.md

  * @brief Header file for TCP transporter functions.
  *
  * This file declares the interface for creating and destroying TCP transporters
- * within the Tuya IoT SDK.
+ * within the Tuya AI+IoT SDK.
 A TCP transporter is responsible for establishing
  * and managing TCP connections, enabling the transmission of data between Tuya
  * devices and the Tuya cloud platform or other networked services.
 The
  * functions provided here allow for the creation of a TCP transporter instance